SmartLayer/OneDrive-ACL-Manager/README.md

 - **Read operations** (scanning, listing ACLs): Requires `Files.Read` (standard OneDrive token)
 - **Write operations** (inviting users, removing permissions): Requires `Files.ReadWrite` + `Sites.Manage.All`

-Note: The default rclone OneDrive token typically has read-only access.
-For write operations, you may need to reconfigure rclone with additional permissions.
+**Token Sources:**

+The application uses two token sources:

+1. **rclone.conf**: Read-only tokens from your rclone configuration (typically `Files.Read` scope)
+2. **token.json**: Full-permission tokens stored in the application directory (created automatically when needed)

+For write operations, the application will automatically request web-based authentication to create or update `token.json` with the required permissions.
+The application prioritises `token.json` when available and falls back to rclone.conf for read-only operations.

 ## Key Features